Photo by Scott Griessel, Creatista.

 Fringe is still building its brand, and its visibility.
 There are many people, even in the arts community, who don’t know that Fringe exists, or what we do.
 As a board member, it is expected that you’ll help spread the word.
 We’re working on some video marketing / education materials to help you do that.

-HIRE the EXECUTIVE DIRECTOR
+HIRE THE EXECUTIVE DIRECTOR

 BOARD MEETINGS